CurveDocs/curve-docs/docs/LLAMMA/amm.md

 ### `reset_admin_fee`
 !!! description "`AMM.set_admin_fee(fee: uint256):`"

-    Function to reset the accumulated admins fees (`admin_fees_x` and `admin_fees_y`) to zero.
+    Function to reset the accumulated admin fees (admin_fees_x and admin_fees_y) to zero.
+This function is automatically called when `collect_fees()` via the controller contract is called.

+    !!!note
         This function is only callable by the admin of the contract.
-This function is automatically called when `collect_fees` in the controller contract is called.
-    What happens when someone calls `collect_fees` within the controller? it does not only claim the accumulated interest but it also checks if `admin_fees_x` and/or `admin_fees_y` have fees accumulated. if so, it will claim them and call `reset_admin_fees` to set the cvariables back to zero again.

-    Emits: <mark style="background-color: #FFD580; color: black">SetAdminFee event</mark>

     | Input      | Type   | Description |
     | ----------- | -------| ----|